calebjmatthews/endless-desert/concept.md

     - Natural phenomena (animal migration, plant blooming after rain, atrological event) with small knowledge gain and travel notes later
     - Exploring craftsman gives you blueprints
     - Crafting-type leader has an inspiration for a craft, and requires specific resources to create
+  - Thief sound stealing food/water at your settlement and can either be kicked out or allowed to stay, if allowed to stay will become a trader whose merchandise you can select

 Resource Subcategories:
   - Sand